 The workshop breaks down the concepts of AI into digestible sections, followed by hands-on coding activities that progressively build from random word generation to interactive AI text prediction.

-- Duration: ~1 hour (30 minutes of presentation, activity, and discussion, followed by a 30-minute coding exercise).
+- Student Version: 30 minutes of presentation, activity, and discussion, followed by a 30-minute coding exercise.

-- Audience: Middle school, high school, and college students, ranging from no technical background to those with some programming experience.
+- Student Version: Middle school, high school, and college students, from no technical background to those with some programming experience.

-- Goal: Students will leave with a basic understanding of how AI systems like ChatGPT work, including the core ideas of Machine Learning, Neural Networks, and Deep Learning.
+- Goal: Participants will gain a foundational understanding of how AI systems like ChatGPT work, including key concepts in Machine Learning, Neural Networks, and Deep Learning.

 Required Expertise